YINI-lang/YINI-spec/YINI-Specification.md

 A YINI document MAY end with a terminator line in lenient mode.
 A YINI document MUST end with a terminator line in strict mode.

-The document terminator explicitly marks the end of the configuration content and reduces ambiguity about whether the document was fully read.
-In strict mode, this makes document completion explicit rather than relying on end-of-file alone, **which enables implementations to detect truncated, partially copied, or prematurely cut-off documents.**
+The document terminator explicitly marks the end of the configuration content and reduces ambiguity about whether the complete trailing portion of a document was received.

+In strict mode, a missing terminator allows implementations to detect documents whose trailing content has been truncated, omitted, or incompletely copied.
+The terminator does not guarantee detection of every possible truncation, split, or partial-copy scenario.

 The default and recommended terminator is:
 ```yini